First I Found Reasonable Jobs, Later On, Amazing Clients Found Me

 To give you a bit more clarity on what I am talking about, I would like to share some experiences I had.

-- 22 — PR through organizing an event for a voluntary organization
+- 22 — PR through organising an event for a voluntary organisation

 - 25 — Gaining knowledge through drinking coffee with a LinkedIn contact

 When I was 25 I couldn’t decide between a personal growth course and a training for becoming a professional trainer.
 I came up with the idea to ask in a LinkedIn group for trainers if someone would like to have a coffee with me and talk about their work.
 Before I knew it I met 3 amazing trainers.
 2 Of them even gave me an individual training exercise when we met for the second time.
 What more could I wish for?
 From then on meeting people one-on-one, after connecting with them online was a new connecting resource for me.

 - 28— Meeting my future manager through Twitter

 When I was 28 a woman I was following on Twitter shared that she attended a contest.
 This made me realize that no matter what the value of that contest was, the fact that she could share it online was good for her personal branding.
 Some months later I, partly, therefore, attended a contest.
 I did not only participate but also asked a manager, who I knew was managing a team I was interested in working in, for feedback.
 Some months later he was looking for a team member.
 Guess who got the job?